 Sometimes it is possible for your Pell Grant award to exceed your costs for tuition and other expenses at the time of disbursement.
 If this is the case, you will receive a Pell Grant refund.

 Both scholarships and grants are helpful to paying for college because they are free money.
 That said, it’s important to highlight that grants, like the Federal Pell Grant, are different from scholarships.
 For starters, scholarships are merit-based, which means they are awarded based on specific achievements, such as academic or athletic accomplishments.
 Grants are need-based, which means they are evaluated and awarded on demonstrated financial need.

 You won’t need to pay back your grant unless you withdraw early from a program or have a change in your enrollment status.

 For international students, applying for FAFSA isn’t an option.
 But programs like the Fulbright Scholarship are an option to help with funding.
+This are highly coveted and hard to obtain scholarships, so make sure to research other outside scholarships to help fill the gap.
 Also, check out our article on financial aid options for international students.

 In sum, remember that it is always free to file your FAFSA.
 Secondly, it is free to apply for the Pell Grant (this happens automatically though FAFSA).
 The Pell Grant maximum award is also subject to yearly changes.
 In order to receive the Pell Grant funds again, you must file your FAFSA each year — there are no exceptions.
 Because a Pell Grant is a grant, you do not need to pay back the funds.
 Therefore, a Pell Grant is an absolute no-brainer for anyone that is looking for a way to help pay for school.